sara-nl/clouddocs/image_download.markdown

 1. Making sure the `image` you want to download is **not** in use by any VM
 1. Starting a VM **without** using the `image` you want to download (for example, create a new one from the _AppMarket_) Let's call this **Utility VM**
 1. Attaching the `image` you want to download to the **Utility VM**
-1. Making a file out of the `image` you want to download
+1. Making a file off the `image` you want to download
 1. Downloading the file you just created
 1. Clearing your footprints